 We've come across events that I can bring my son to, but I'm not allowed to bring my daughter... is she less of a person... perhaps not as good as the rest?
 And to the adults organizing these events, you seem a bit uptight when you provide a list of rules three pages long.
 Have you never heard the sayings "Less is more" and "It's not what you say, but how you say it?"

 "I am a home school mother - Looking for other home schooled kids for my son to have fun with.
 Only home school families are welcome to join.
 Nothing against traditionally schooled children, because I have one that went all the way through the system.
-I just feel it is important for home schoolers to have activities that are exclusively with other home schoolers sometime, for so many reasons.
+I just feel it is important for home schoolers to have activities that are exclusively with other home schoolers sometime, for so many reasons."Sorry, your daughter will have to go sit in the car... she's a public school kid."
+"Where were you last month?
+I don't care that your schedule was crazy..."
+What about teaching your children to be open minded and welcoming to ALL people?
+Enjoying the variety the world has to offer?
+Are we even considered a "home school family" seeing how not all of my children are home schooled?

 This is a CLUB for our kids, and not just a "drop in when you get the urge", activity.
 I want to get to know the kids who are playing and have them get to know each other.
 I don't want to have "strange":) families coming in for one month and then not showing up again.
 Of course it will happen if the club isn't for them, but the goal is to make a club for kids, that has a consistent membership, that comes each month.
 That way we know the kids, and the kids know us, and our expectations for behavior, as well.
 Everyone in the club will receive a roster, so that friendships can be made more easily."